ruslanmv/ruslanmv.github.io/_posts/2023-01-24-How-to-start programming-in-Scala-with-Spark.md

 hiveContext.read.orc('tmp/orc/data.orc')
 ```
 ### Difference between ShuffledRDD, MapPartitionsRDD and ParallelCollectionRDD
-- ShuffledRDD : ShuffledRDD is created while the data is shuffled over the cluster.
+- ShuffledRDD is created while the data is shuffled over the cluster.
   If you use any transformation(e.g. join,groupBy,repartition, etc.) which shuffles your data it will create a shuffledRDD.

-- MapPartitionsRDD : MapPartitionsRDD will be created when you use mapPartition transformation.
+- MapPartitionsRDD will be created when you use mapPartition transformation.

-- ParallelCollectionRDD : ParallelCollectionRDD is created when you create the RDD with the collection object.
+- ParallelCollectionRDD is created when you create the RDD with the collection object.
 ### How to use if conditional in scala

 ```scala